Jorsin/Initial/mailing.md

 The New Zealand Network Operators’ Group (NZNOG) has no king, president or formal membership.
 It consists of the subscribers to this mailing list.
 The group is intended to facilitate discussion among operators of networks in New Zealand on matters relevant to network operators as described in the list’s Acceptable Use Policy.
 Mailing List Mechanics
 The NZNOG Mailing List has around 900 addresses subscribed.
 You may only post to the list from a subscribed address.
 A number of people subscribe addresses which do not receive email purely to allow posting from them.
 You may choose to receive postings as they come in, or just to receive daily “digests”.
-See the list options at  https://list.waikato.ac.nz/postorius/lists/nznog.list.waikato.ac.nz/ to change the mode in which you receive postings.
+See the list options [here](https://list.waikato.ac.nz/postorius/lists/nznog.list.waikato.ac.nz/) to change the mode in which you receive postings.

 The NZNOG mailing list is provided through a server at The University of Waikato, and is administered by three members of the community.
 None of these individuals, nor the organisations they work for, is responsible for its content.